BioBoost/course_programming_from_base_to_ace/docs/27-interfaces/README.md

 Two classes are loosely coupled when they know as little about each other as possible, the dependencies between them are as thin as possible, and the communication lines between them are as simple as possible.

-In other words, decoupling is the process of limiting your dependencies to abstractions as much as possible.
+In other words, **decoupling is the process of limiting your dependencies to abstractions as much as possible**.
 If you want to write good, clean code, you will try to couple only to abstractions - for example to interfaces.
 This is critical to writing good code that is easy to maintain.

 Tight coupling means one class is dependent on another class.
 Loose coupling means one class is dependent on an interface rather than a class.
-In tight coupling, there are hard-coded dependency declared in methods.
-In loose coupling, we must pass dependency externally at runtime instead of hard-coding them.
+In tight coupling, there are hard-coded dependencies declared in methods.
+In loose coupling, we must pass a dependency externally at runtime instead of hard-coding them.

 ::: tip Class Interface
 **The interface of a class** consists of the public methods and properties of that class.
 It defines what behavior that class provides and how it can be used from another class.
 It is not the same as the `interface` that can be implemented by a class - of course the methods defined in the `interface` will then become part of the interface of that class.